rakesh-meka/AB-Testing-and-Ad-Insights-Facebook-vs-Google/README.md

 ## 📊 A/B Testing & Ad Performance Analysis: Facebook Ads vs Google Ads
 ## 🔍 Project Overview

 This project focuses on **A/B testing** using real-world marketing campaign data to analyze the performance of **Facebook** and **Google AdWords** campaigns.
-The goal is to determine which platform performs better by analyzing views, clicks, conversions, and cost metrics.
+The goal is to determine which platform performs better by analyzing views, clicks, conversions and cost metrics.

 This analysis helps marketers make informed decisions and improve ROI based on data-backed insights.